akash22py/rest-api-lambda-rds-pipeline/README.md

 Also create layers for SQLAlchemy, typing_extensions and psycopg.
 P.S.
 I have created a single zip file(python.zip) in lambda_layer folder for the above libraries, just upload that file in the lambda layer.
 # RDS
-Use RDS instance to create a database and connect it to DBeaver to create tables and view data in the backend perspective.
+Use RDS instance to create a database and connect it to DBeaver to create tables and view data in the backend.